aspis-finance/SUI_Aspis/README.md

 ### LP Token Economics

 LP tokens represent a user's share in the treasury.
-The number of LP tokens minted is calculated using:
+The number of LP tokens minted is calculated using the meritocracy rules and can have more rules in the future.

 ## Features